budak7273/ArmorModules/README.md

 If you try to use these mods at the same time as PowerSuit, something will not work as expected.

+- [Stack Overflow](https://ficsit.app/mod/StackOverload) can cause the Logistic Modules to behave unusually.
+- [Infinity Dynamic Inventory Slot](https://ficsit.app/mod/DynamicInventorySlot) will cause significant lag when using the Mobile Auto-Crafting functionality of the mobile workbench modules.
 - [Level Up](https://ficsit.app/mod/KLevelUp).
 The suit and LevelUp stats applications conflict with each other.
-They will not _crash_ when used at the same time, but speccing into movement speed or resistances and the like will result in weird behavior if you try to use modules that do the same thing.
+The mods will not _crash_ when used at the same time, but speccing into movement speed or resistances and the like will result in weird behavior if you try to use modules that do the same thing.
 - [Auto Get Loot](https://ficsit.app/mod/AutoGetLoot).
 Seems to spawn something mid-air that you collide with, interrupting flight.

 ### Major

-- Flight sounds are not yet implemented
+- Flight sounds are not yet implemented (this is really complex, and a half baked solution will make it worse, sorry)

 ### Minor